Poaos/LAEA/README.md

 We use **default px4 gazebo simulation environments**, the below **dependencies** is needed.
 Among them, regarding the configuration of the px4 gazebo simulation environment, you need to refer to the information on the Internet.

 - ros & mavros: Support Ubuntu18.04 **Melodic**, Ubuntu20.04 **Noetic**.
-Please search for the detailed installation tutorial.
-The following installation steps are for reference only.
+Please search for the detailed installation tutorial, the following installation steps are for reference only.

 ```bash
 # you can use below to install ros-full quickly